ilkkamtk/hybridisovellukset/Week5/04-native-apis.md

       }
       ...
    ```
+   - To navgate to 'Home' tab you need to use `useNavigate`.
+[Here is an example how to use it with TypeScript.](https://gist.github.com/ilkkamtk/1ee2cc6cd649e1ace5447b8e26815e46)
 1. Display an [`<ActivityIndicator>`](https://reactnative.dev/docs/activityindicator) when file is being uploaded or if you are using `<Button>` from React Native Elements, you can use [loading](https://reactnativeelements.com/docs/components/button#button-with-loading-spinner) prop.
 You'll need to add a new state (e.g. _loading_) to your `useFile` hook to achieve this.
 1. Upload button should be activated only when the form is correctly filled and media file is selected
     - _Title_ is required and minimun length is ?